Best Crypto Cards in Italy (2026)

 Card Issuers Serving Italy

-Italy's 3+ million crypto holders make it one of the largest markets in the EEA by user count.
-The OAM registration requirement creates a verified layer of regulatory compliance that benefits Italian users: if a card issuer is on the OAM register or holds a MiCA CASP license passported into Italy, it has met substantive AML/CTF requirements.
-Young Platform (Torino-based, OAM registered) is Italy's largest domestic exchange but does not offer a card product.
+Italy has one of the larger crypto user bases in the EEA.
+The OAM registration requirement creates a verified compliance layer: if a card issuer is on the OAM register or holds a passported MiCA CASP license, it has met substantive AML/CTF requirements.
+Young Platform (Torino-based, OAM registered) is one of Italy's prominent domestic exchanges but does not offer a card product.

 Frequently Asked Questions